 None of this, Farzana stresses, is what she would have chosen for herself or her son.
 She says her overwhelming feeling is one of “struggling to actually find a home” and then pauses.
 “Right now,” she says, “I wouldn’t call the place I live in a home.
 The walls are so thin and I just don’t feel safe here.”

 Tom*, 29, was evicted from his rented home in London, which he shared with his girlfriend, because of a piece of legislation called Section 21.
-It allows landlords to carry out "no-fault" evictions with two months' notice.
-Section 21 is widely debated and has been the subject of a Panorama investigation.
+It allows landlords to carry out 'no-fault' evictions with two months' notice.
+In April 2019, the government announced plans to ban Section 21 notices.

 “We got the letter three days before Christmas in 2016,” Tom explains.
 “It was from our letting agent and all it said was, ‘Our client wishes to seek possession of the property in line with the terms of your tenancy agreement.
 We enclose notice under Section 21 of the Housing Act 1988’.”